robusta-dev/robusta/docs/setup-robusta/installation/dev-setup.rst

 Build from Source
 ###################################################

-Installing Robusta from source is necessary to develop new features for the Robusta Engine (robusta-runner).
+Install Robusta from source to develop new features for the Robusta Engine (robusta-runner).

-To install Robusta as a user, refer to :ref:`install-all-in-one` instead.
+To install Robusta as a user, follow :ref:`install-all-in-one` instead.

-To develop new playbook actions, you typically don't need to build Robusta from source.
+To develop new playbook actions, you don't need to install from source.
 Refer to :ref:`Developing New Actions`.

 Using Skaffold
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^